Georgia GOP starts push for takeover of local election board

 “The people deserve better and I want to see a comprehensive review and plan for improvement,” state Sen. John Albers, also from north Fulton, wrote in an email Friday.

-Rebecca Galanti, a spokesperson for the state Democratic Party, called the takeover effort “a shameless Republican power grab designed to suppress voters and inject partisan politics into our elections.”
+State Democratic Party Executive Director Scott Hogan said in a statement that the takeover effort is “a shameless Republican power grab designed to suppress voters and inject partisan politics into our elections.”

 Under the law that Georgia Republicans pushed through this year, the letters could lead to the State Election Board removing Fulton’s five-member election board.
 But there remains uncertainty about how the process would work.